NickTsitlakidis/event-nest/README.md

 })
 export class AppModule {}
 ```
-The collection settings define which MongoDB collections will be used to store the aggregates and the events, and they are **not** automatically created.
+The collection settings define which MongoDB collections will be used to store the aggregates and the events.
+Use any collection you want but be sure to create it before running the application.

 ## Concepts
 ### Aggregate Root
-An aggregate root is a concept from Domain Driven Design.
+An [aggregate root](https://stackoverflow.com/questions/1958621/whats-an-aggregate-root) is a concept from Domain Driven Design.
 It is a domain object that is responsible for maintaining the consistency of the aggregate.
-To achieve this, the aggregate root contains the required methods, which include the related business logic.
+To achieve this, the aggregate root should expose methods which encapsulate its behaviour.
 Any method that needs to update the state, should also append an event to the aggregate root's event stream.

 ### Event
 An event is a representation of something that has happened in the past.
-It is identified by a unique type, and it may contain additional data that will be persisted with the event.
+It is identified by a unique name, and it may contain additional data that will be persisted with the event.

 Each event can be used for three purposes :
 * It will be persisted so that it can be used to reconstruct the state of an aggregate root
 * It will be passed to any internal subscribers that need to react to this event (e.g. updating the read model)